Tom's Guide Verdict

 Weight: 9.9 ounces

-The Samsung Galaxy Z Fold 2 had a release date of Sept.
-18 and is available for sale through multiple carriers as well as unlocked.
+The Samsung Galaxy Z Fold 2 release date was September 18, 2020.
+It's available for sale through multiple carriers as well as unlocked.

 Samsung offers the Galaxy Z Premier Service for the Z Fold 2, which includes on-demand concierge support from dedicated experts.
 In addition, Z Fold 2 owners can get a membership to FoundersCard, access to a prepared meal from a Michelin star restaurant and access to a various golf clubs.